Body Politics: A Symposium on Feminist Art from Poland accompanying the exhibition Maria Pinińska-Bereś

 8 February, 11 am to 6 pm

-German and English, students of the Conference Interpreting master’s programme at Leipzig University offer simultaneous interpretation
+German and English, students of the Conference Interpreting master’s programme at Leipzig University will provide simultaneous translation of the German contributions into English.

 On the occasion of the exhibition Maria Pinińska-Bereś, a two-day symposium with lectures and artistic contributions will be held at the GfZK.
 The focus will be on the work of Maria Pinińska-Bereś and feminist art in Poland in the 20th century, including aspects such as the significance of performance, the influence of political reality on artistic work in the People’s Republic of Poland and parallels with the situation of women artists in the GDR.
 Additionally, the symposium will provide insights into the history of reproductive rights, feminist struggles and the queer movement in Poland today and the visual culture associated with it.